bcrowell/kcals/README.md

 gpx

-text - the text format written by gpsvisualizer.com
+txt - the text format written by gpsvisualizer.com

 csv - the unicsv format written by gpsbabel (or any CSV file with some of its columns labeled Latitude, Longitude, and possibly Altitude)